 We are #GOLDTOGETHER

 #GoldTogether is a movement birthed from the vision and positive energy of pediatric brain cancer survivor and Relay For Life volunteer, Cole Eicher.
 Cole’s dream is simple: let’s work together to have a greater impact, more options, and better outcomes for kids fighting cancer.
-The #GoldTogether for childhood cancer team started in St. Petersburg, Florida and grew to 6 teams in Florida in 2017 and 12 teams in the southeast in 2018.
+The #GoldTogether for childhood cancer team started in St. Petersburg, Florida in 2014 and grew to 6 teams in Florida in 2017 and 12 teams in the southeast in 2018.

-Relay for Life events are a way to connect all the people who support a child through their battle and the cause to come together in one place and celebrate, honor those we miss and empower children to raise their voices and share their journey.
+Relay for Life events are a way to connect the people who support a child through their battle to come together in one place and celebrate, honor those we miss and empower children to raise their voices and share their journey.
 Change happens through action, not silence, and the more kids that have a platform to inspire, the faster better outcomes will become available.

 Want to make an impact and don’t live near an event?
-You can join a team virtually by signing up with any #GoldTogether team, make a direct donation or contact us to find out how you can create a team.
+You can join a the national virtual team by signing up http://main.acsevents.org/goto/GoldTogetherUSA or contact us to find out how you can create a team.

 Learn how #GoldTogether athletic activism can bring awareness to pediatric cancer

 “I believe that everyone can do something to help kids ﬁghting cancer. thank you for being their voice” -Cole Eicher